 The diversity of career opportunities for Elam graduates continues to expand as the demand for critical and creative thinking across industries increases.
 Elam alumni are successful and highly regarded in a wide range of cultural and creative fields.
 Recent graduates include:

-- Luke Willis Thompson, artist, Walters Prize winner 2014
+- Luke Willis Thompson, artist, Turner Prize finalist 2018

 - Imogen Kerr, Head of Sale, Christie’s Auction House, London